Quick guide to searching in Confluence:

 While editing a page or a blog post, you can find and replace text on the page.
 See Using the Editor.

-To use the quick navigation aid:
+To use the quick navigation aid to find content:

 - Start typing your query into the search box located at the top right-hand corner of every screen.
 Confluence matches titles as you type, showing a quickly-adjusting dropdown list of pages, blog posts, personal profiles, attachments and so on.